Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 ABIS protects the company-specific context that makes the platform safe to use.

 No LLM compensates for missing data quality.
 No agent compensates for missing governance.
-And no cloud catalog replaces the local domain knowledge that actually explains the business.
+And no cloud ontology — not even Fabric IQ — replaces the local domain knowledge that actually explains the business.

 Microsoft Build 2026 and FabCon confirm the direction: agents are moving into production.
-Fabric Data Agents are generally available, and Microsoft now describes Fabric MCP servers as a way for AI agents to interact with Fabric through natural language.
+Fabric Data Agents are generally available, the Fabric MCP Server connects AI to governed data, and Microsoft IQ — with Web IQ, Work IQ, and Fabric IQ — is Microsoft's new unified intelligence architecture.

 That validates the ABIS thesis.